 The latter option costs peanuts in comparison to the first and some networks are so eager to expand that they are willing to allow a partner to start a new skin (branded theme) for free!

 With the low costs associated it is easy to see why many rush into launching their own bingo brand.
 The added bonus of being part of a network is the low running costs; partners seldom have to worry about staffing issues, interaction with customers or licensing.
 In most cases a partner’s role is confined to marketing the brand, although it can prove worthwhile for partners to run their own promotions and competitions.

 Unfortunately, this is where the troubles begin.
-With over 350 bingo sites in the UK, according to Free Bingo Land, a UK based bingo portal, it is impossible to overstate the ferocity of the competition.
+With over 350 bingo sites in the UK, it is impossible to overstate the ferocity of the competition.
 It is also difficult for an outsider to comprehend the depth of the pockets of the big brands.

 With the rise in competition, the cost of acquiring new players has shot through the roof.
 This has made it very hard for those without existing brand identity or a large budget to generate any players and in turn, revenue.
 The main channels that brands rely on for new customers are PPC, SEO and affiliates.

 PPC is very expensive and it is easy to blow large sums of money trying to make a campaign successful whilst SEO is a near impossible art, which requires large investments to make it pay.
 Even then it is unstable and results can and do disappear with no notice.